kduma-OSS/opensource.duma.sh/content/3.libraries/100.php/partial-key-verification.md

 This is a port of my other C# library [Partial Key Verification Library for Compact Framework](/libraries/net/partial-key-verification) into a PHP package.

+This library is compatible with my [.NET CF](/libraries/net/partial-key-verification) and [JavaScript/TypeScript](/libraries/js/partial-key-verification) ports.

 This library implements Partial Key Verification (PKV).
 PKV is a cryptographic technique that allows verification of a subset of a key without revealing the entire key, enhancing security and privacy in various applications.

 ## Partial Key Verification